hemavelpula/Git_Learning/README.md

 This is a sample file created for learning Git operations.
-Making further changes to explain pull request
+Making further changes to explain pull request univercity